 You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.

 We will provide coverage for you if you are receiving active treatment using prior authorization.
 Coverage will include at a minimum a) approval of a prior authorization request for treatment, and must be valid for as long as medically necessary to avoid disruptions in care, in accordance with applicable coverage criteria, your individual medical history, and the treating provider's recommendation; and b) a minimum 90-day transition period for any active course(s) of treatment when you are enrolled in the Plan after starting a course of treatment, even if the service is provided by an out-of-network provider.
 This includes members new to the Plan.
 We must not disrupt or require reauthorization for an active course of treatment for new members for a period of at least 90 days.